 "Education is what survives when what has been learned has been forgotten." -- B.F.
 Skinner

 Successful students will:

-Here are the final course notes from the previous iteration of the course.
+Here are the course notes, in their latest version from Spring 2018.
 (Note that many of the Youtube links to video game clips are now dead.
 I can't do anything about this.)

 I will be using these notes as a basis for this spring's notes, and making revisions as I go along.
 (Your feedback, as always, will be welcome.)

 February 1 version.

 February 28 version.